klevt33/AIProcessor/docs/01-solution-overview.md

    - Confidence: Manufacturer 70, UNSPSC 80

 4. **FINETUNED_LLM - FINETUNED_LLM**
-   - Manufacturer: GENERIC WIRE
-   - Part Number: Not extracted (generic items don't have specific part numbers)
+   - **Mode**: UNSPSC Extraction Only
    - UNSPSC: 26111701
-   - Confidence: Manufacturer 85, UNSPSC 90
+   - Confidence: UNSPSC 90
+   - *Note: Manufacturer and Part Number are not extracted in this stage for Case 1.*

 5. **EXTRACTION_WITH_LLM_AND_WEBSEARCH - AZURE_AI_AGENT_WITH_BING_SEARCH**
    - Manufacturer: GENERIC WIRE